Poovarasan-Official/JavaScript-Interview/javascript.md

 ### Answer :

 - `var` is a function scope(variables declared inside a function are not accessible outside the function) or global scope variable, var is NOT block scoped (it ignores { } in if/for/while).
 It can be re-assigned & re-declared.
-- `let` is a block scope variable(only works inside { } where it’s declared).
+- `let` is a block scope variable(only works inside { } where it’s declared, no matter if it’s a function, loop, or if).
 It can be re-assign but can't be re-declared.
-- `const ` is a block scope varibale, It can't be re-assign or re-declaredd.
+- `const ` is a block scope varibale, It can't be re-assign or re-declared.
+But if the value is an object or array, its value can still change.

 ### Example Code: